kozhydlo/ECO-BLOG/README.md

 This project was developed for the **All-Ukrainian competition "Eko - Tekhno Ukraina 2024"**, the national stage of the **International Science and Engineering Fair (Regeneron ISEF-2024)**.

-## Contribution

-We welcome contributions!
-Feel free to submit pull requests or open issues to suggest improvements and new features.

-## License

-This project is licensed under [Specify License].